HardieParham/PersonalSite/README.md

 # PersonalSite

 Flask and Vanilla Javascript website for my personal profolio.
-Site is run thru Heroku
+Site is hosted on Heroku

 TODO: Finalize base app